Swift Modules and Imports

 Chapter Goals

-Key Characteristics of Swift Initializers
+Key Characteristics of Codable Protocol

-Basic Rules for Initializers
+Basic Rules for Codable

 Syntax Table